 The U.S. Government Accountability Office has completed its review of the long term care insurance industry’s claims-handling practices.

-For the time being, however, the GAO is not releasing the report publicly, at the request of Sen. Charles Grassley, R-Iowa, who had asked for the study.
+For the time being, however, the GAO is not releasing its report on its findings, at the request of Sen. Charles Grassley, R-Iowa, who had requested the study.

-Grassley, the highest ranking Republican on the Senate Finance Committee, asked the GAO to investigate last September after a New York Times report charged that some LTC carriers may have denied or delayed claims unfairly.
+Grassley, the senior Republican on the Senate Finance Committee, asked the GAO to investigate in September after a New York Times report charged that some LTC carriers may have rejected or delayed legitimate claims unfairly.

-Grassley also asked the office to evaluate whether state insurance regulators are dealing adequately with complaints about LTC insurance claim denials.
+Grassley also asked the office to evaluate whether state insurance regulators are adequately dealing with complaints about unjustified LTC benefit denials.

-After completing its findings, the GAO sent the report to Grassley June 30.
-Grassley then asked the agency to embargo the report’s contents for 30 days, a GAO spokeswoman says.
+The GAO sent its report to Grassley on June 30.
+He then asked the agency to embargo the report’s contents for 30 days, a GAO spokeswoman says.